 Your score is shown at the bottom of the screen throughout the game.
 Points accumulate as follows:

-I always love information screens - plus how authentic is this?
+I love the information screens - plus how authentic is this?
 Amazing conversion.

 2016 and the Atari ST is alive & kicking!

-Update: You may be interested to know that Scott is now a member of Effect and has also been interviewed by AtariCrypt!!
-He has worked on many demo screens that you need to check out, like the amazing Turrican Music Disk.
-However, he currently has RAIDEN in development specifically for the Atari STe.
+Update: You may be interested to know that Scott is now a member of Effect and has been interviewed by AtariCrypt!!
+He has worked on many demos that you need to check out, like the amazing Turrican Music Disk.
+He currently has RAIDEN in development specifically for the Atari STe.

-As many will know, I've been a friend of Scott's for a while now, even though he's from Yorkshire I've never held that against him!
-Anyhow, I've always been eager to know what he's working on, from those humble beginnings with a Turrican music disk to a near-perfect arcade version of Frogger (and to think he's not been coding for that long...
-Quite incredible!)
+As many know, I've been a friend of Scott's for a while, even though he's from Yorkshire I've never held that against him!
+Anyhow, I'm always eager to know what he's working on, from those humble beginnings with a Turrican music disk to a near-perfect arcade version of Frogger.
+To think he's not been coding for that long.
+Quite incredible!

 But, then, he decides to take on the immense task of a Raiden conversion for the Atari STe.
-His plans are to make full use of the Blitter, DMA audio, hardware scrolling, and more.
+His plan is to use the Blitter, DMA audio, hardware scrolling, and more.
 Such fascinating enthusiasm!
-Well, it was bound to happen sooner or later, I asked for an interview in the hope it would be interesting to anyone who doesn't yet know the guy behind Frogger along with the upcoming Raiden project.
-My thanks to Scott for this interview and I hope everyone will enjoy reading this... just keep on scrolling... :-)
+So, it was bound to happen sooner or later...
+Yes, I asked for an interview in the hope it would be interesting for those who don't know the guy behind Frogger and the upcoming Raiden project.
+My thanks to Scott for this interview and I hope everyone will enjoy the read.

 - Scott Clifford - the interview -